Chromatophore/HP48-Superchip/investigations/quirk_display.md

 0051D  C=C-1   B
 ```

-So, that ought to do the job, and, when testing with the calculator, does work.
+Which is exactly what we wanted.
+So, that ought to do the job, and, when testing with the calculator, this does indeed work.
 Honestly I could put photos here but the bottom line is that it clears the screen and matches Octo's behavior now.